Korvoe/GoC/README.md

 3. $ python manage.py runserver or $ python3 manage.py runserver (run django server)
 4. Open the 'localhost/8000' in your browser

+FIXED:
+1. [SoS] First attack: /redis-5.0.5
+Changed the vulnerable redis-5.0.5 to more secure redis-5.0.7